-Patients who received one-time screening for HCV infection
+Patients who received screening for HCV infection within the 12-month reporting period

 S.5.
 Time Period for Data (What is the time period in which data will be aggregated for the measure, e.g., 12 mo, 3 years, look back to August for flu vaccination?
 Note if there are different time periods for the numerator and denominator.)